-It has been argued that the public can’t tell the difference between a building and a green building, from the outside buildings “look” the same.
-And advocates have argued the improved productivity is the key metric, although measuring that is a really challenge.
+It has been argued that the public can’t tell the difference between a building and a green building, from the outside all buildings “look” the same.
+And advocates have argued the improved productivity is the key metric, although measuring that is a really a subjective challenge.

 The Hong Kong Building Energy Code version 2012 rev1 and 2015 Lighting Power Density (LPD) requirement does NOT apply where the room lighting load does not exceed 100 watt (2012 rev1 page 13) and 70 watt (2015 page 14) respectively.